Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. ChakraCore was updated to version 1.11.4;
-   Improved a performance of script pre-compilation.
+   2. Improved a performance of script pre-compilation.

    =============
    DOCUMENTATION